Photo Credit: unsplash

 You can’t seem to get over someone you shared good memories with.
 Beautiful things have been done together, and the lovely plans you had together.

 The good news is that you can get over someone you love.
 But you must know that nothing lasts forever.
-Irreconcilable differences, falling out of love, these can be issues that lead to the end of a relationship.
+Irreconcilable differences and falling out of love.
+These can be issues that lead to the end of a relationship.

-Experts say the pain felt during a heartbreak is liken to a pain felt during cocaine withdrawal.
+Experts say the pain felt during a heartbreak is like the pain felt during cocaine withdrawal.
 So, it is perfectly normal if you think you are not in the right frame of mind right after a breakup.

 One thing is sure, millions of people have gone through what you are currently facing.
-The heartaches, pains from looking back at how good it felt with someone you love.
+The heartache and pains from looking back at how good it felt with someone you love.

-I have had my share of breakups in the past and got stuck in the phase on how to move on.
+I have had my share of breakups in the past and got stuck in the phase of how to move on.

-I thought my world without the one I love will crumble.
+I thought my world without the one I love would crumble.
 My story might be different from yours.
-I had a kid from the relationship, and it cost me 8 months to stop wallowing in self blames, pity, and heartbreak pains.
+I had a kid from the relationship, and it took me 8 months to stop wallowing in self-blame, pity, and heartbreak pains.

 According to psychological research, it takes 11 weeks to feel better after a breakup.
 In contrast, it takes 18 months to heal after a divorce.
 Sure, the process can be different for different individuals, and I won’t be recommending a healing window.